italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 Failures in the optical domain can be recovered by packet-based protection mechanisms as described in {{!I-D.ietf-teas-actn-poi-applicability}}.

-This use case is characterized by a fault happening on the upper fiber connecting ROAMD1 and ROADM2 (port P3 to port P3 as depicted in {{fig-ref-network}}), affecting the IP traffic between R1 and R2.
+This use case is characterized by a fault happening on the upper fiber connecting ROADM1 and ROADM2 (port P3 to port P3 as depicted in {{fig-ref-network}}), affecting the IP traffic between R1 and R2.
 As a result, the MDSC and the domain controllers cooperate to find a backup path for the IP traffic.
 If the optical layer does not employ any mechanisms, the case is typically solved through the Fast Rerouting Mechanisms (FRR) enabled by the IP/MPLS control plane.
 With reference to figure {{fig-ref-network}}, this corresponds to using the combination of the two detour paths R1-R3 and R3-R2.
-For the scope of this document, the assumption is instead that the optical layer supports its own mechansims that have to interact with the IP layer.
+For the scope of this document, the assumption is instead that the optical layer supports its own mechanisms that have to interact with the IP layer.
 Two sub-cases are possible:

 1. The optical layer supports restoration

 2. The optical layer supports protection.

 {: #restoration}